DIY HORSEHAIR KEEPSAKE -

 Which, hopefully, isn’t for a very long time.

-Thanks for visiting the blog today, my little farm and I appreciate it.
+Thanks for visiting the blog today, my little farm and I appreciate you.

 Emily